niteshbalusu11/react-native-secure-enclave-operations/README.md

 Perform cryptographic operations using Apple's Secure Enclave and App Attestation with React Native.

-<b>Important Note: App attestation service does not work on emulators, you will need to connect a real device.</b>
+<b>Important Note: App attestation service in iOS and Hardware-backed key generation in Android does not work on emulators, you will need to connect a real device.</b>

 ## Features

 - Hardware-backed key generation using Secure Enclave
 - App Attestation with Apple's DeviceCheck framework
+- Play Store Attestation with Google's Play Integrity API
 - Secure asymmetric signing operations
 - Verify app integrity for secure server communication